Aravosis: Baucus bill would let private group, with ties to industry, write the rules for implementing the entire health care bill

 On some level, Republicans are right: The reform will change some benefits for a small minority of Medicare's beneficiaries.
 But will it change it by very much?
 Austin Frakt, a health economist at Boston University, has studied whether the Advantage program is spending its windfall on patients or profits.
 The answer?
 Profits, mainly.

 Payment to MA plans has gone way up since 2003.
 Did the payment increase largely benefit beneficiaries or not?
 This is a current political and policy debate, about which much has been written in the media (both traditional and blogospheric).
 It turns out the answer is known and quantifiable.
-My work (with Steve Pizer and Roger Feldman) shows that for each additional dollar spent by the federal government (taxpayers) on the program since 2003, just $0.14 of it can be attributed to additional value (consumer surplus) to beneficiaries (see also: findings brief).
+My work (with Steve Pizer and Roger Feldman) shows that for each additional dollar spent by the federal government (taxpayers) on the program since 2003, just $0.14 of it can be attributed to additional value (consumer surplus) to beneficiaries (see also: findings brief)."Cuts to MA should be a no brainer," he concludes.
+This is a case, incidentally, where Republicans have lined up in favor of a wasteful government program, where their rhetoric relies on the inviolability of current and future Medicare benefits, and where they are opposing a reform that will improve the deficit over time.
+It almost makes you miss the purity of the Gingrich crew.

 What do we make of the other $0.86?
 That goes to the insurance companies but doesn’t come out “the other end” in the form of value to beneficiaries.
 In part it is accounted for by the costs of the additional benefits and in part it is captured as additional insurer profit.